St Elli's Church, Llanelly

 The Church of St Elli, Llanelly, Monmouthshire, Wales, is a parish church with its origins in the 14th century.
 The church underwent three major restorations, in 1867–1868, 1897 and 1910–1911.
 It remains an active parish church and is a Grade II* listed building.
-The church is dedicated to the 6th-century Saint Elli, who may have been a daughter or granddaughter of King Brychan, or a male disciple of Saint Cadoc.
+The church is dedicated to the 6th-century Saint Elli.

+Dedication

+The church carries a dedication to Saint Elli.
+The 19th-century Welsh historian Theophilus Jones disputed this in his, A history of the County of Brecknock, writing "Llanelly is said to be dedicated to Saint Ellwy, the patroness of Llanelieu, but I think erroneously".
+He suggested that, like "many stately structures in Wales", the church was in fact dedicated to Saint Almeda.
+Following David Powel's History of Cambria, published in 1584, Jones described Almeda as "one of the daughters of Brychan", who was called Eilineth or Ellyned.
+An unsupported possibility is that the church is dedicated to a male disciple of Saint Cadoc.
+A later 19th-century history of the church by Arthur Mee supports Jones' interpretation.

 History

 The church dates from the 14th century, or earlier, but little remains of this period.
+It is of the clas type and the church guide suggests that in origin it was a hermitage church, rather than one built to serve a village or community.
 The nave is medieval but its walls were all rebuilt in the restorations of the 19th and 20th centuries.
 The first of these rebuildings took place in 1867–1868, and was undertaken by the architect Joseph Nevill of Abergavenny.
 The spire dates from the restoration of 1897 by Baldwin of Brecon.
 The final rebuilding was undertaken by J. Vaughan Richards of Crickhowell in 1910–1911.
+The church contains the baptism record of Henry Bartle Frere, later Governor of Bombay and High Commissioner for Southern Africa, who was born at nearby Clydach House in 1815.

 Until local government reorganisation of 1974, the parish of Llanelly was in the historic county of Brecknockshire and St Elli's remains an active church under the administration of the Diocese of Swansea and Brecon, although the parish is now in Monmouthshire.

 Architecture and description

 The church is built of Old Red Sandstone rubble.
 It comprises a nave with west tower, chancel, aisle and porch.
-The architectural historian John Newman considered the "broad and squat" tower the most memorable feature.
+The architectural historian John Newman, in his Gwent/Monmouthshire volume in the Buildings of Wales series, described the "broad and squat" tower as the church's the most memorable feature.
 The interior contains some monuments of "unusually high quality" which are noted in the church's listing record for its Grade II* designation.